Our service charter

 • misrepresentation on log books, time sheets or registers.

-• service issues such as administrative errors or slow response times
+• service issues – for example administrative errors or slow response times

-• minor duty failures or service issues by Victoria Police (eg officers not wearing the appropriate uniform)
+• minor duty failures or service issues by Victoria Police – for example officers not wearing appropriate uniform

-• matters where IBAC considers that another person or body is more appropriate to investigate.
+• things we think another person or body is better placed to investigate.

 • When you make a complaint, we will: